 Are you looking to increase clients?
-Consumers rely more and more on advice from those they trust to make purchasing decisions.
-Both online and offline, consumers look for reviews and interviews to better judge entrepreneurs before taking a chance on their products and services.
-Of course, if you don?t have many customers yet, it might be hard to get either one.
+Consumers rely increasingly on advice from those they trust to make purchasing decisions.
+Online and offline, consumers look for reviews and interviews to better judge entrepreneurs before taking a chance on their products and services.
+Of course, it might be hard to get either one if you don’t have many customers yet.

-For me, it took 18 months and a lot of leg work to get my first client.
+Getting my first client took me 18 months and a lot of leg work.
 With the help of this post and a little work, you won’t have to wait as long to increase clients.

 Let’s look at 3 Ways to Increase Clients